HyperMono: A Monotonicity-aware Approach to Hyper-Relational Knowledge Representation

-\textbf{Mixed-percentage Mixed-qualifier.} \vic{Table~\ref{table_mixed_percentage_mixed_qualifier} summarizes the results on WD50K, WikiPeople, and JF17K under the mixed-percentage mixed-qualifier condition.
-We can observe that \zhiweihu{\textsc{HyperMono}} outperforms existing SoTA baselines by a large margin across most metrics on WD50K and JF17K.
-In particular, when compared with HyperFormer (the best performing baseline), \zhiweihu{\textsc{HyperMono}} respectively achieves 2.1\% and 2.9\% improvements in MRR and Hits@1 on the JF17K dataset.
+\textbf{Mixed-percentage Mixed-qualifier.} {Table~\ref{table_mixed_percentage_mixed_qualifier} summarizes the results on WD50K, WikiPeople, and JF17K under the mixed-percentage mixed-qualifier conditions.
+We observe that \texttt{HyperMono} outperforms existing SoTA baselines by a large margin across most metrics on WD50K and JF17K in the head/tail entities and all entities scenarios.
+In particular, in the prediction of head and tail entities, \texttt{HyperMono} respectively achieves 2.1\% and 2.9\% improvements over HyperFormer (the best baseline) in MRR and Hits@1 on the JF17K dataset.
 A similar phenomenon occurred on the WD50K dataset.
-However, for the WikiPeople dataset, even though we can achieve optimal performance on the Hits@10 metric, we cannot surpass the best performing baseline on MRR and Hits@1.
-The intuitive reason for this is that, in comparison to the WD50K and JF17K datasets where 13.6\% and 45.9\% of \zhiweihu{main} triple respectively contain hyper-relational knowledge, only 2.6\% of triples in WikiPeople have qualifier pairs.
-This hinders \zhiweihu{\textsc{HyperMono}}'s ability to exploit \vi{stage reasoning} and qualifier monotonicity.
-Specifically, we employ a scaling transformation in the cone space to capture qualifier monotonicity, but the lack of qualifier pairs constrains this functionality.}
+However, for the WikiPeople dataset, even though we can achieve optimal performance on the Hits@10 metric, we cannot surpass the best performing baseline on MRR and Hits@1 in the head/tail and all entities settings.
+The intuitive reason for this is that, in comparison to the WD50K and JF17K datasets where 13.6\% and 45.9\% of the main triples respectively contain hyper-relational knowledge, only 2.6\% of triples in WikiPeople have qualifier pairs.
+This hinders \texttt{HyperMono}'s ability to exploit stage reasoning and qualifier monotonicity.
+Specifically, we employ a scaling transformation in the cone space to capture qualifier monotonicity, but the lack of qualifier pairs constrains this functionality.
+Furthermore, the proportion of triples with hyper-relational knowledge in JF17K is higher than that in WD50K.
+We can observe that the performance improvement in JF17K is more significant, which further confirms the importance of the richness of hyper-relational knowledge.}

+\textbf{Fixed-percentage Fixed-qualifier.} To better understand the impact of hyper-knowledge on the performance, we consider the WikiPeople and JF17K datasets with a fixed number of qualifiers, cf.\ Table~\ref{table_fixed_percentage_fixed_qualifier}.
+We can observe that \zhiweihu{\texttt{HyperMono}} consistently achieves optimal performance on almost all datasets.
+Specifically, in terms of the MRR metric, \zhiweihu{\texttt{HyperMono}} respectively shows improvements of 3.5\% and 2.4\% on the JF17K-3 and JF17K-4 subsets when compared with HyperFormer.
+Furthermore, we find that for all models, their performance in the fixed-percentage fixed-qualifier setting is generally higher than in the fixed-percentage mixed-qualifier one.
+The main reason is that in the fixed-percentage fixed-qualifier scenario, the number of qualifier pairs for each triple is fixed, and there is no imbalance in the distribution of hyper-relational knowledge.